seifip/udacity-data-analyst-nanodegree/P5 - Identifying Fraud from Enron Emails and Financial Data/README.md

 salary | 18.58
 fraction_to_poi | 16.64

 Finally, I scaled all features using the `scikit-learn` `MinMaxScaler` to avoid problems caused by different units in the dataset.
+The algorithm chosen in the end however did not require feature scaling.

 ##3.
 Algorithm selection
 I tested four different algorithms, performing a `scikit-learn` `GridSearchCV` parameter optimization on each of them: